 5.2.4.2 CPE to BSS

 The protocol that is supported on the CPE to BSS reference point is the IPDR protocol.
-The IPDR reference architecture is presented in Figure 5.2.6 is defined in TMForum IPDR Service Specification Design Guide, Version 3.8, Release 1.0, 2009.
+The IPDR reference architecture is presented in Figure 5.2.6 is defined in TMForum IPDR Service Specification Design Guide [i.16].
 The figure depicts a Service Element communicating to an IPDR Recorder that sends messages to the IPDR Transmitter and optionally to an IPDR Store.
-BBF TR-232 Bulk Data Collection Issue: 1, May 2012 utilizes the A and D interfaces of this specification where the Service Element is a device within the Connected Home.
+TR-232 [i.15] utilizes the A and D interfaces of this specification where the Service Element is a device within the Connected Home.